• Home

 As part of our programming, Sue and I produced a local PBS special, Fighting Breast Cancer, A Personal Story, broadcast in October 2002 on KBDI-12 PBS (now CPT PBS 12), as their feature broadcast for Breast Cancer Awareness Month.
 Sue was both the broadcast journalist and the breast cancer survivor.
 Collaborators included the Susan G Komen Foundation and Porter Adventist Hospital, where Sue received her cancer treatment.
 Porter Adventist Hospital was a major funder of the project as well as the Centers for Medicare and Medicaid Services (CMS).
 Sue's doctors and healthcare providers were interviewed on camera, as the viewer was shown the process from breast cancer diagnosis, followed by surgery, radiation, chemotherapy and finally with aftercare, in battling the disease.
 Fortunately, Sue has been cancer free going forward.
 Although it's been twenty years since the original broadcast, the program still has relevance in showing positive outcomes with early detection and treatment of breast cancer.
 I encourage everyone to view and share this program with your network.
 It can be lifesaving.

 Beyond broadcasting, Sue and I produced documentaries and informational programming.
-A sample of the variety of productions include: Most Hallowed Ground, The Story of Arlington National Cemetery, which was used by schools to educate students about our first National Cemetery dedicated to those who served our country in time of war; I was the military historian for the Douglas County television program titled A Simple Thanks, honoring military veterans from all wars since WWII; The Story of Hospice, Special Care at the End of Life*, produced for the National Hospice and Palliative Care Organization; Advance Directives, Making Your Choices Known*; and Medicare Basics* developed in collaboration with CMS (*posted at OCBN Programs).
+A sample of the variety of productions include: Most Hallowed Ground, The Story of Arlington National Cemetery, which was used by schools to educate students about our first National Cemetery dedicated to those who served our country in time of war; I was the military historian for the Douglas County television program titled A Simple Thanks, honoring military veterans from all wars since WWII; The Story of Hospice, Special Care at the End of Life, produced for the National Hospice and Palliative Care Organization; Advance Directives, Making Your Wishes Known; A special interview with former astronaut, Col Fred Gregory, detailing his first hand account of the Challenger disaster as the Communications Officer for the doomed mission.
+View those programs below.

 Getting back into broadcasting by creating and self-funding OCBN is my way of "paying it forward" to the community that has given me so much over the years.
 I hope you find these programs informative and will share them with your network.
 Your suggestions and input about topics and guests are welcome and thank you for your interest in Our Community Broadcasting Network.